AuthorAID: History

 The editors of the Journal of Public Health Policy (JPHP) first presented the AuthorAID idea, provisionally named EditAID, at a meeting of the World Federation of Public Health Associations in Brighton, England in April 2004.
 Public health professionals from the federation’s 69 national associations expressed interest in the AuthorAID concept.
 Some wanted to benefit from mentoring and others offered to help scientists with less writing experience.

 The second public presentation of AuthorAID took place in Mexico in November 2004 at the Global Forum for Health Research.
-This allowed AuthorAID’s developers to reach a group closer to the intended users, i.e., researchers from developing countries plus national and international agencies that invest in research.
+This allowed AuthorAID's developers to reach their intended users: researchers from developing countries and the national and international agencies that invest in research.
 Robbins and Jerry Spiegel, a Canadian colleague from the Canadian Coalition for Global Health Research, talked to the forum about the potential benefits of AuthorAID.
 In addition, a group of Rockefeller Foundation International Health Research Awardees presented their research to a concurrent ministerial summit.
 These researchers, from 25 developing countries, had been helped by JPHP in an AuthorAID-like developmental editing experiment.
 In the wake of this experience, interest focussed on the search for more substantial ways to test the AuthorAID concept.

-Many editors of US scientific journals were, at the time, engaged in activities to support developing world journal editors and their publications.
+In 2005, many editors of US scientific journals were engaged in activities to support journal editors and publications in developing countries.
 For its May 2005 meeting in Atlanta, Georgia, the council of Science Editors (CSE, formerly the Council of Biology Editors) invited a presentation of AuthorAID.
 Ana Marusic, co-editor of the Croatian Medical Journal, organized a special session on AuthorAID.
 Editors from FAME encouraged CSE to participate in AuthorAID.
 CSE’s board voted to develop the concept into a CSE project.
 Paul Bozuwa of Dartmouth Journal Services, who chaired a CSE Task Force on Science Journals, Poverty, and Human Development, took the lead for CSE on AuthorAID.